niccc/Analyzing-Congress-Voting-Records/README.md

 ## Tasks
 1. Use Python to connect to ProPublica API and retrieve representative and voting record data.
 2. Temporarily store data in Pandas DataFrames.
+3. Utilize SQLalchemy to store data in a SQLite database.

 Url: https://lumindak.github.io/Project-Analyzing-voting-records/